domschoen/customerLagom/README.md

 https://stackoverflow.com/questions/51647937/communication-between-2-lagom-service-running-on-two-different-servers-machines

-## org.scalajs.core.tools.linker.LinkingException: There were linking errors
+## org.scalajs.core.tools.linker.LinkingException: There were linking errors [SOLVED]

 An incompatibility between Play 1.6 and upickle
 =>
  - remove the shared project
  - add "com.lihaoyi" %%% "upickle" % "0.6.6" to client project (was in shared before)
+=> upickle should be set in server + client and no more only in the shared

 ## upickle and sealed trait